Autonomous Decision-making

 Here’s what you should do next:

-Take these ai ethics insights back to your team and start the conversation.
-Push for systems that prioritize people, not just performance metrics.
-Join others advocating for ethical AI standards in your network.
+Take these AI ethics insights back to your team, start the conversation now.
+Push for systems that prioritize people over performance metrics.
+It’s what matters.
+Join others in your network who’re advocating for ethical AI standards, because this stuff doesn’t change without real pressure from real people doing the work.